 Membership Benefits and Application

 There are many advantages to becoming a member of WCS such as the privilege of consigning numismatic items to our monthly auctions, a digital newsletter, bulk discounts on coin certification and much more.
 Membership application forms are available at all regular meetings and annual promo days.
 Download the application while you’re here, fill it out and take it with you to the next meeting or mail it in to our P.O.
 Box with your payment.
 Membership Application Forms.
 Special rates are available for spouses of regular members and those under 18.
 New members are welcome to join at any time of the year and we encourage visitors to attend and see what we have to offer them before signing up.
-Send your membership questions by email to Lisa McPherson.
+Send your membership questions by email to Robb McPherson.

 WCS 2016 Promotional Flyer